-Historically it was simply the train driver's responsibility to follow signals, but with higher speeds (> 160 km/h), optical trackside signals were no longer sufficient and therefore supplemented by cab signalling.
-Over time automatic systems were developed to monitor drivers' operation (continuous speed monitoring and avoidance of signals passed at red).
-These systems have been developed to be different and they are still substantially different in each national railway network, and thus a major barrier to operate one European network.
+Historically, the automatic train protection (ATP) systems developed over time allowed to monitor drivers' operation (continuous speed monitoring and avoidance of signals passed at red) at each specific EU country.
+Meaning, ATP/Class B (legacy) systems are substantially different in each national railway network, and thus a major barrier to operate one European network.

-A central focus at European level has been the implementation of ERTMS (European Railway Traffic Management System), a major industrial programme to harmonise the automatic train control and communication system and underpin interoperability throughout the rail system
+A central focus at European level has been the implementation of ERTMS (European Railway Traffic Management System), a major industrial programme to harmonise the automatic train control and communication system and underpin interoperability throughout the rail system in Europe.
+Deployment of ERTMS provides the backbone for a digital, connected Single European Rail Area.
+Despite a very slow start, there are now coherent and ambitious plans across the EU to deploy ERTMS and create interoperable corridor across EU countries in the upcoming years.